LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 7 - Authentication.md

 },
 ```

-So `register` will be available only for guests, and `vechiles.index` for authorized users.
+So `register` will be available only for guests, and `vehicles.index` for authorized users.

 Routes file `src/router/index.js` should look like that: